Charles Manson Moved Back To Prison After Reported Hospital Stay

 The notorious Charles Manson has been moved back to Corcoran State Prison on Saturday after reportedly being rushed to the hospital a day before, the Guardian reports.
 Officials have not disclosed the medical problem that took the cult leader to the hospital.
+A hoax that Manson has died had spread across the internet in the past 24 hours.

 A spokesman for the state department of corrections and rehabilitation, Jeffrey Callison, confirmed via email that Manson is in a California state prison at the moment.